GraphScope/GRIN/docs/source/get_started.rst

 Get Graph from Storage
 ^^^^^^^^^^^^^^^^^^^^^^
-To use GRIN, the first API we need is to get the graph handler for the graph in storage.
+To use GRIN, the first API we need is to get the graph handle for the graph in storage.
 Here we introduce the ``get_graph_from_storage`` API.

 ::